ska-sa/katsdpsigproc/doc/user/operations.rst

 - The template class has the same name as the operation class, with ``Template`` appended.
-- It has an ``instantiate`` method which returns an instance of the operation, passing all its arguments through.
+- It has an :meth:`!instantiate` method which returns an instance of the operation, passing all its arguments through.
 - The operation constructor takes the template as the first argument, and assigns it to a :attr:`!template` attribute.